obi-wan-jr/iscribe/README.md

 - Check that your Fish.Audio account has API access

 **"Could not find passage text"**
-- BibleGateway structure may have changed
+- Local Bible data structure may have changed
 - Try a different Bible version
 - Check internet connection